My name is Lawrance Bass, and I started Scooter Inside to provide you with The Best Scooters for avid Trick and Kick Scooter riders. I...Read more

-- One wire from your old battery should connect directly with the new battery.
+- One wire from your old battery should connect directly to the new battery.

 - For safety, you can add Anderson power poles near your battery.
-Thus, the cord between the base and battery will act like a extension with quick release.
+Thus, the cord between the base and battery will act like an extension with quick release.

 Step Three: Attach a Battery Carrier and Get Ready

 Attach a small bag to carry around the extra batteries with the scooter.
 Now, close off the whole scooter and make it ready to ride.
 Check all the wiring and batteries before closing.

 So, there’s everything that we had for you guys today.
 Now you know how to make an electric scooter go faster with a little bit of tweaking.